 In a Nutshell…

-As a writer and photographer I strive to a gleaner, seeking to glean from what often goes unobserved, seeking to make sense of the paradoxes and conundrums of daily living.
+As a writer and photographer I strive to a gleaner, seeking to glean from what often goes unobserved, seeking to make sense of the paradoxes and conundrums of daily living, and to present through image and word my vision of what I observe.
 My atelier is not in the studio, it is in the world, where the daily is lived.

 The image used here is one of my first photographs as a child.